🌟 Enterprise Feature 🌟 This feature is bundled with GraphQL-Enterprise.

 end

-With that Changeset, Recipe.flags
+With that Changeset, Recipe.tags

 will return an object type instead of an enum type.
 Clients requesting older versions will still receive enum values from that field.